 USCIS-acceptable certified translation for immigration filings.

 Every foreign-language document submitted with a USCIS application must be accompanied by a certified English translation.
 AMS produces USCIS-acceptable certified translations of every document USCIS routinely requests: birth certificates, marriage certificates, divorce decrees, police records, military discharge papers, academic credentials, court orders, and supporting affidavits.
-Translations include the certified translator statement that USCIS requires and are accepted by every USCIS field office in the United States.
+Every translation carries the full signed certification USCIS asks for: complete and accurate, translator competent to translate, plus the translator's printed name, signature, date, and contact information.

 Documents we translate for USCIS filings